ral-facilities/inventory-management-system/README.md

 By following these instructions, you can effectively conduct end-to-end testing for the Inventory Management System.
 Choose the method that best suits your testing requirements and development environment.

 **Note:** On the CI environment, the IMS-API is accessed via `127.0.0.1` due to issues with `localhost`.

+## Pull Request Guidelines

+- Follow the `PULL_REQUEST_TEMPLATE` when drafting a pull request

+- Ensure the pull request is labeled appropriately

+- Ensure pull request name is descriptive of issue it is related to